ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_camera/add-camera.md

 }
 ```

-We started by declaring TextView, Button, CheckBox, and ImageView elements, along with the OpenCV camera view.
-We also added an additional variable, isPreviewActive, which tracks the camera preview status.
-Then, we modified the onCreate method to bind UI elements to the variables.
-After checking if the camera permission is granted, we set the camera index to 0 to access the rear camera.
+You began by declaring TextView, Button, CheckBox, and ImageView elements, along with the OpenCV camera view.
+You also added an additional variable, isPreviewActive, which tracks the camera preview status.
+Then, you modified the onCreate method to bind UI elements to the variables.
+After checking if the camera permission is granted, you set the camera index to 0 to access the rear camera.
 If you want to record images from the front camera, you will need to change the camera index to 1.
-Afterward, we set the activity as the listener for camera events.
+Afterwards, you set the activity as the listener for camera events.

-Next, we implemented click event handlers for the buttons.
-Specifically, when the user clicks the Start button, we set the camera permission as granted (openCvCameraView.setCameraPermissionGranted()) and enable the camera view (openCvCameraView.enableView()).
-Then, we modified the updateControls method to change the UI elements based on the current state.
-We disable the Start button when the camera preview is active.
+Next, you implemented click event handlers for the buttons.
+Specifically, when the user clicks the Start button, you set the camera permission as granted (openCvCameraView.setCameraPermissionGranted()) and enable the camera view (openCvCameraView.enableView()).
+Then, you modified the updateControls method to change the UI elements based on the current state.
+You disable the Start button when the camera preview is active.
 Conversely, when the camera preview is inactive, the Stop button is disabled.

-Finally, we implemented onCameraViewStarted, onCameraViewStopped, and onCameraFrame as follows:
+Finally, you implemented onCameraViewStarted, onCameraViewStopped, and onCameraFrame as follows:
 - onCameraViewStarted - sets isPreviewActive to true and updates the controls.
 - onCameraViewStopped - sets isPreviewActive to false and updates the controls.
 - onCameraFrame - returns the frame in RGBA format for processing.